Sunday, August 23, 2020

 At Kamay Ni Hesus Shrine

 A restaurant with a natural background overlooking the golden rice field is rejuvenating.
-The water flowing in the swimming pool is flowing from nature's spring.
-Excellent, clean, and greenish-blue water, so refreshing.
+The swimming pool water flows from nature's spring—excellent, clean, greenish-blue water, so refreshing.

 At Kamayan Sa Palaisdaan

-Living in the past meets living in the present.
-Living in peace with nature and being captivated by the culture.
+Living in the past meets living in the present: living in peace with nature and being captivated by culture.

 © 2020 Del Cusay